Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 If you or a loved one is seeking learning assistance following an ADHD diagnosis, our dedicated ADHD tutors are available and prepared to offer their expertise.

-The diagnosis of ADHD currently does not involve any medical tests.
-Instead, it is primarily based on the observation of behavioural symptoms.
-For children to be diagnosed, they must demonstrate a minimum of six symptoms from either or both variants of ADHD, while older adolescents and adults must present with at least five symptoms.
-Additionally, these symptoms must have emerged before the age of 12 and persisted for a minimum of six months.
+There are currently no medical tests for diagnosing ADHD.
+Instead, it is diagnosed through the observation of behavioural symptoms.
+To be diagnosed, children must present with at least six symptoms from either (or both) variants of ADHD, whilst older adolescents and adults must present with at least five.
+Symptoms must have appeared before age 12 and have continued for at least six months.

-It is crucial to understand that only medical and psychological professionals have the authority to provide a formal diagnosis.
+We stress that only medical and psychological professionals can provide a formal diagnosis.

 If you have concerns about your own or a loved one’s behaviour, scheduling an initial consultation with your GP is recommended.
 They can refer you or your child to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
 Alternatively, you have the option to book a child or adult ADHD assessment with us at Neurosensory, and we can assist in referring you to the appropriate provider for a diagnosis, if necessary.

-In the process of a child or adult ADHD assessment, you might be requested to undergo:
+During a child or adult ADHD assessment, you may be asked to undergo:

-- Assessments for development, learning, education, and/or IQ
+- Evaluations of development, learning, education, and/or IQ

 Although most children are not typically evaluated for ADHD until they enter school, it is worth mentioning that diagnosis can occur as early as four years old.
 Early diagnosis plays a crucial role in establishing the right support systems to enable children to thrive academically.

-Absolutely, as long as the tutor has experience working with students who have ADHD.
-Tutoring can have a positive impact on school performance by equipping students with strategies for academic success, while also helping to alleviate the challenges posed by attention and organisational issues.
+Certainly, provided that the tutor has prior experience working with students who have ADHD.
+Tutoring can have a significant positive effect on school performance by providing students with the necessary tools for academic success, while also reducing the perceived difficulty of attention and organisational challenges.

 For individuals with ADHD, optimal learning occurs when instructions are straightforward and structured, visual aids are incorporated, lessons are paced diversely, and a variety of activities are included.
 The multisensory approach proves highly beneficial in facilitating learning for individuals with ADHD by incorporating movement, touch, sight, hearing, and speech to reinforce the skills being taught.